gletort/FishFeats/docs/Step-by-step.md

 ### A2 - Segment epithelia cells

-To segment the apical contour of the cells, choose `Get cells` option.
+To segment the apical contour of the cells, choose <span style="background-color:#b60c00">Cells:Segment</span> option.

 If you have already done this step, the plugin will write `Found projection file` and/or `Found cell file` if it found the corresponding files with the default names.
 You can then choose the option `Load previous files` to directly load them and go to the manual curation step.